StephenOTT/vertx-bpmn-model-doc-generator/README.md

 1. Provide external / injectable `input` object as a HOCON file.
 1. Config/Input defines the Template
 1. Provide a File Writer
+1. Add more generation get Elements call so that all elements are gotten and the FreeMarker template will sub-navigate the tree of elements.
+(Removes the current need to setup "Per Element Type" properties in the `inputs` object)
 1. Provide a HTTP endpoint to get the rendered template as different content types such as JSON and HTML
 1. Provide a HTTP Endpoint to inject Config and FTL templates so the parser can live as a "microservice"
 1. Generate Image of BPMN file